Product Mix Pricing Strategies Explained with Examples

 • The company earns profits from the recurring sale of the secondary product required for the proper functioning of the main product.

 When a company manufactures a product, it leaves behind some residue.
 Disposal of this residue is often a concern for manufacturers.
-By finding a use for this by-product, companies can earn additional revenue by selling them.
-The price of this by-product varies based on the demand it has in the market.
+Companies find a use for this by-product and earn additional revenue by selling it.

-In a slaughterhouse, the main product that they sell is meat.
-The by-products are the skin and bones of bovines and pigs.
-Instead of disposing of this waste, gelatin is derived from collagen, naturally found in the skin and bones of animals.
-Usually, by-products sell at a reasonable price compared to the main product.
-But owing to the growing demand for gelatin from the healthcare and food & beverage industries, the slaughterhouses have increased the prices of raw materials (which is a waste for them).
+A slaughterhouse sells meat as its main product.
+Its by-products are the skin and bones of bovines and pigs.
+Gelatin is derived from collagen, which is naturally found in the skin and bones of animals.
+Usually, by-products don’t fetch a high price.
+However, owing to the growing demand for gelatin from the healthcare and food and beverage industries, slaughterhouses increased the price of their waste.

 • Manufacturers can save the cost of disposing of the by-product if they discover a utility for such products.